interswitch-germany-gmbh/rtcp-react-native/README.md

 - React-Native >= 0.60
 - iOS:
   - iOS >= 10
-    Why: with iOS 10 notification handling has been majorly reworked by Apple
+    Why: with iOS 10 notification handling has been majorly reworked by Apple to e.g. support media attachments
   - Cocoapods
   - Compilation of Swift code.
 If your app does not contain any Swift code, add an empty dummy Swift file to enable.